How to Restore Old Wedding Photos with AI (2026 Guide)

 Step 1: Restore the Image

 Start with the restore tool.
 This is the foundational step.
 The AI will analyze the entire image and fix fading, remove scratches, repair tears, and correct discoloration.
 It reconstructs missing details by understanding what the original image likely looked like.
+For 1970s-80s color photos, this pass also normalizes the pink or reddish color cast that the unstable film chemistry of that era almost always leaves behind.

 Step 2: Enhance Faces